Japik-org/Japik/README.md

 Elements:
 1. **Services** - main working elements.
 Each service implementation (Impl) is isolated from each other on class loaders level.
 But there is a way to direct communication between services via custom interfaces (Connections/Shared);
 2. **Modules** - small replaceable elements.
 Is too similar to services.
 Are used to be loaded into a specific service;
 3. **Extensions** - elements capable to manage whole server.
-Can be used, for example: setting up elements, monitoring, calculate metrics, display GUI, provide a control over network, or some innovations which can be used from other elements.
+Can be used, for example: setting up elements, monitoring, calculate metrics, display GUI, provide a control over network, or provide some innovations which can be used from other elements.

 How to create a service impl
 ---